 A Virtual Pinhole Camera Model

-Reading time: 22 mins.Our next step is to develop a virtual camera working on the same principle as a pinhole camera.
-More precisely, our goal is to create a camera model delivering images similar to those produced by a real pinhole camera.
-For example, if we take a picture of a given object with a pinhole camera, then when a 3D replica of that object is rendered with our virtual camera, the size and shape of the object in the CG render must match exactly the size and shape of the real object in the photograph.
-But before we start looking into the model itself, it is important to learn a few more things about computer graphics camera models.
+Reading time: 21 mins.Our next step is to develop a virtual camera based on the same principles as a pinhole camera.
+More precisely, our goal is to create a camera model that delivers images similar to those produced by a real pinhole camera.
+For example, if we take a picture of a given object with a pinhole camera, then when a 3D replica of that object is rendered with our virtual camera, the size and shape of the object in the computer-generated (CG) render must exactly match the size and shape of the real object in the photograph.
+However, before delving into the model itself, it is important to learn more about computer graphics camera models.

 First, the details: